bo-yang/bo-yang.github.io/_posts/2014-11-20-pthread_exit-in-main.md

 author: Bo Yang
 ---

-Most threads call `pthread_exit()` implicitly on return from the thread start routine.
+When using `pthread` for multithreading, most threads call `pthread_exit()` implicitly on return from the thread start routine.
 Besides, `pthread_exit()` also can be used to terminate the initial process thread in `main()`, leaving other threads to continue operation.
 The process will go away automatically when the last thread terminates.
 If you don't care about the process exit status, or if is difficult to know the created thread IDs(e.g. created by third party APIs), you can call

 	pthread_detach(pthread_self());
 	pthread_exit(NULL);